 Kookaburra Totem Animal

-The Kookaburra totem is an ancient symbol that has been in use for thousands of years by Indigenous Australians.
+The Kookaburra animal totem is an ancient symbol that has been in used for thousands of years by Australians.
 It is a powerful spiritual symbol representing strength, courage, freedom, and family.
 It is also a symbol of intelligence, communication, and protection.

 It is closely linked to the strength of family and community.
 The Kookaburra totem is often seen as a reminder to stay connected with our loved ones and to look after each other.